What is an autopsy?

 What is the procedure for an autopsy?

 First, the pathologist looks at the outside of the body.
 He or she looks for clues about the cause of death.
 Next, they examine the internal organs.
 They cut a Y or U shape into the chest and down the abdomen.
 They look at the organs.
-They take samples as needed to look at under a microscope.
+They take tissue samples as needed to look at under a microscope.
 They may remove the organs completely to examine them.

-They may also run toxicology or other lab tests.
-These tests check for drugs or chemicals in the blood, urine or saliva.
+They also may run toxicology or other lab tests.
+These tests check for drugs or chemicals in the blood, urine, or saliva.
 When they are finished observing and testing, everything is returned to the body.
 Then the body is sewn up.
 Sometimes the organs are kept for teaching and research.

 The autopsy takes from 2 to 4 hours.
 The autopsy room looks similar to an operating room.
 An atmosphere of dignity and respect for the deceased is maintained at all times.